Smiling Buddha: International reaction

 While India continued to state that the test was for peaceful purposes, it encountered opposition from many quarters.
 In reaction to the tests, the Nuclear Suppliers Group (NSG) was established to check international nuclear proliferation.
 The NSG decided in 1992 to require full-scope IAEA safeguards for any new nuclear export deals, which effectively ruled out nuclear exports to India.
 It was only waived as part of the Indo-US civilian nuclear agreement in 2008.

 The plutonium used in the test had been enriched in the reactor supplied by Canada, using heavy water (used as neutron moderator) supplied by the United States.
 Both the countries reacted negatively, especially in light of then ongoing negotiations on the Nuclear Non-Proliferation Treaty and the economic aid both countries had provided to India.
 Canada concluded that the test violated a 1971 understanding between the two states, and froze nuclear energy assistance for the two heavy water reactors then under construction.
 However, the United States concluded that the test did not violate any agreement and proceeded with a June 1974 shipment of enriched uranium for the Tarapur reactor.
 New Zealand's Prime Minister Norman Kirk commented that, "The announcement of an underground nuclear explosion by India raises more urgently than ever the need for international agreement to end all nuclear testing."

 Pakistan did not view the test as a peaceful nuclear explosion, and cancelled scheduled talks with India.
 In June 1974, Prime Minister Zulfikar Ali Bhutto said that Pakistan considered this as an intimidation and would not accept India's superiority in the subcontinent.
 In 2011, Pakistani nuclear physicist Pervez Hoodbhoy stated that he believed the test pressed Pakistan into developing nuclear weapons of its own.

+Aftermath

+Though the test was carried out in an uninhabited area, the government compensated the residents of the villages-Odhaniya, Chacha, Loharki, and Khetolai, which were within a five-kilometre radius, and whose inhabitants were largely unaware of the test and its effects.
+The residents were paid between ₹3 to ₹4 for each bigha of land they owned.

+According to a 2014 report, there were reported instances of crop failure and abnormal symptoms such as skin irritation, and burning of eyes in both humans and cattle in the aftermath of the blast.
+The villagers complained of an increase in the rate of cancers and genetic disorders in the years following the explosion.
+As per the report, a research report released in September 1992 in the Indian Journal of Cancer identified a quadruple increase in the rate of cancers in one of the villages compared to the national average.
+However, since no epidemiological studies have been carried out in the region in the aftermath of the blast, it cannot be established with certainty that these were due to radiation exposure.